MBoemo/intro-machine-learning/docs/03-clustering.md

 <div class="figure" style="text-align: center">
 <img src="03-clustering_files/figure-html/kmeansAggregationScatter-1.png" alt="K-means clustering of the aggregation data set: scatterplots of clusters for k=3 and k=7.
 Cluster centres indicated with a cross." width="100%" />
-<p class="caption">K-means clustering of the aggregation data set: scatterplots of clusters for k=3 and k=7.
+<p class="caption">(\#fig:kmeansAggregationScatter)K-means clustering of the aggregation data set: scatterplots of clusters for k=3 and k=7.
 Cluster centres indicated with a cross.</p>
 </div>

 #### Noisy moons